SCE-Development/Centauri/README.md

 ### Getting Started

-See the [Wiki](https://github.com/SCE-Development/Centauri/wiki) to get setup this project on your local machine
+See the [Wiki](https://github.com/SCE-Development/Centauri/wiki) to setup this project on your local machine